 Watch this space for further forthcoming courses in Facilitation Skills.

 Since 2011 I’ve taught over 700 workshops for 15 different charities and educational organisations in lifelong learning and Higher Education, specialising in fiction (novel-writing, short stories, flash fiction), poetry, prose poetry, drama and life writing for adult learners and for undergraduates.

 Since February 2017 I’ve been a Director of the National Association of Writers in Education.
 I have a PTLLS City & Guilds teaching certificate (West Herts College, 2014), and completed the Institute of Education’s Facilitator Development training programme in 2018.

-If you’re interested to develop your teaching career, I’d love to offer you help with any aspects of teaching creative writing to adults.
-Please do get in touch to discuss topics such as advanced lesson planning techniques, course design, creative ideas for writing tasks, feedback techniques, managing groups, creating the right environment, as well as providing mentoring support for general career development / planning as a freelance tutor.
+If you’re interested to develop your teaching career or need help designing a particular course, I’d love to offer you help with any aspects of teaching adults.
+Please do get in touch to discuss topics such as advanced lesson planning techniques, creative ideas for writing tasks and learning activities, feedback techniques, managing groups, and creating the right environment.
+I can also provide ongoing mentoring support for career development as a freelance tutor.